artisanfw/i18n/README.md

    }
 ```

-Please, for more information about ICU formatting, see:
+For detailed reference on ICU formatting and message patterns, please refer to:
 * [ICU Documentation]( https://unicode-org.github.io/icu/ )
 * [Symfony Translate package](https://symfony.com/doc/current/reference/formats/message_format.html)*

-*The Symfony documentation is primarily tailored to the Symfony Framework, so certain concepts will need to be abstracted in order to apply them effectively within the Artisan Framework.
-Nevertheless, it is likely to be more accessible than the ICU documentation.
+> **Note:** The Symfony documentation is primarily tailored to the Symfony Framework.
+Some concepts may need to be abstracted to integrate them properly within the Artisan Framework.
+However, it is generally more accessible than the official ICU documentation